-Here, we'll take a closer look at this often misunderstood facet of portfolio performance—and to help you determine which method to use when measuring the performance of your clients' portfolios—let's dig a bit deeper into the TWR versus IRR debate.
+Here, we'll take a closer look at this often misunderstood facet of portfolio performance—and help you determine which method to use when measuring the performance of your clients' portfolios.

-TWR is designed to show how an advisor performed in relation to the money he or she had to invest at that time.
-But TWR isn't always intuitive—for you or your clients.
+In a nutshell, TWR shows how an advisor performed in relation to the money he or she had to invest at the time.
+But this method isn't always clear-cut.

-- Sometimes, a TWR calculation will be negative when your client has made money overall or will be positive when your client has lost money overall.
+- In some cases, a TWR calculation will be negative when your client has made money overall or will be positive when your client has lost money overall.

-- There may be instances in which a household TWR calculation doesn't give you the results you'd expect.
+- There may be times when a household TWR calculation doesn't give you the results you'd expect.

-Because it can be difficult to explain TWR to clients, advisors sometimes turn to IRR, which tends to more closely reflect what the client made.
-But is IRR a better calculation methodology than TWR?
+Also, TWR can be difficult to explain to clients.
+As a result, some advisors turn to IRR, which tends to more closely reflect what the client made.
+But is IRR really a better calculation methodology?

-IRR tends to more closely reflect what the client made.
+It's true that IRR tends to more closely reflect what the client made.
 But is it better?
-Let's look at an example using accounts A and B to help answer this question, let's say you have two accounts:
+Let's look at an example using accounts A and B to help answer this question:

-Although account A has been open twice as long as account B, if you were to calculate a return from inception through March 31, 2015, you'd expect both accounts to have a 10-percent return.
-In fact, that's exactly the result you would get if you ran either an IRR or TWR calculation for each account separately, that's exactly what you'd get: both would have a return of 10 percent since inception.
+Although account A has been open twice as long as account B, if you were to calculate a return from inception through March 31, 2017, you'd expect both accounts to have a 10-percent return.
+In fact, that's exactly the result you would get if you ran either an IRR or TWR calculation for each account separately.

-What would happen if you calculated IRR for both accounts together (i.e., the entire portfolio)?
+But what would happen if you calculated IRR for both accounts together (i.e., the entire portfolio)?
 Here's how IRR is calculated for a group:

-- The accounts get combined as if they were one account.
+- The accounts are combined as if they were one account.